2025 Preakness Stakes betting guide and tips

 Initially, the Preakness Stakes was run at a distance of 1.5 miles.

-In 1925, the current distance of 1 3/16 miles was set after a period of experimentation by the organizers.
-Also, the date of the Preakness fluctuated for a few years, bouncing from before the Kentucky Derby to — at least on two memorable occasions — actually occurring on the same day as the Kentucky Derby.
+In 1925, the current distance of 1-3/16 miles was set after a period of experimentation by organizers.
+Also, the date of the Preakness fluctuated for a few years, bouncing from before the Kentucky Derby to — at least on two memorable occasions — actually occurring on the same day as the Derby, in 1917 and 1922.

-Now, the Preakness Stakes is always run on the third Saturday in May, which is two weeks after the Kentucky Derby, and three weeks before Belmont Stakes.
+Now, the Preakness Stakes is always run on the third Saturday in May, which is two weeks after the Kentucky Derby and three weeks before the Belmont Stakes.

 Preakness Stakes FAQ